narriral/videoconferencesw/README.md

 # how to contribute

-This is the main template for adding new software or new information about a software:
+This is the main template for adding new information about a software:

     Software's name:
     End-to-end encryption: yes/no